pikachuface/ConsoleGameCPP/README.md

 - Visual Studio Windows

 You will need to have Visual Studio installed with C++ SDK.
-When you have Visual Studio installed all you need to do is copy all the files is your project and run the program.
+When you have Visual Studio installed all you need to do is make new C++ project and then copy all the files in your project and run the program.

 **enjoy ~w~**